Medical Cannabis Practitioner

 I. Regulatory Framework for California’s Medical Marijuana Program and the role of the Department of Public Health (DPH)

-The Practitioner Program starts with a one-on-one Class with Liz McDuffie on the regulatory framework for the current SB 420: California’s Medical Marijuana Program and the newly enacted SB 94: Medical Cannabis Regulation and Safety Act.
+The Practitioner Program begins with the regulatory framework for the current SB 420: California’s Medical Marijuana Program and the newly enacted SB 94: Cannabis: medicinal and adult use.

 II.
 Incorporation for Cannabis Distribution under the MMP

 The Practitioner Program assists participants in incorporating for the purpose of distributing cannabis under the Medical Marijuana Program.